 Want to take your house plant game to the next level?
-Then consider adding a flowering house plant or two to your collection.
+Consider adding a flowering house plant or two to your collection.
 Don’t let the blooms intimidate you — there are many varieties of flowering plants that are unfussy.
 Here are some of our favorite flowering house plants that can thrive in an apartment.

 African violets can bloom year-round if they’re cared for properly.
 They don’t demand too much work, but it’s important to remember one thing — don’t let any cold water get on their leaves to avoid brown spots.
-You may prefer to offer your plant a water reservoir to decrease the chances of hurting its leaves.
-African violets are known for their pretty purple, white or red blossoms.
+You may prefer to offer your plant a water reservoir to minimize the chances of hurting its leaves.
+African violets are known for their pretty purple, white, or red blossoms.

 Begonias are another flowering house plant that is relatively low-maintenance.
 Only some varieties bloom, so it’s important to know what you’re getting before bringing it home to your apartment.
 These plants thrive in humid conditions, and they’ll some light spritzes or a water reservoir.
 Begonias prefer bright, indirect light.
 But be careful if you place them in front of a window — a draft could hurt your plant.